idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ## Final Thoughts

-Is this pattern useful in Rust at all?
-I don't know.
-However, with Rust language targeting very different domains, I think, being able to approach problems from different angles is helpful.
+I don't know how useful this pattern in Rust, but with Rust targeting very different domains being able to approach problems from the different angles should be helpful.

+It is, however, limited in that it requires a `'static` lifetime.

+### References

 [^1]: Full disclaimer: I did use Java a lot, so be warned!
 [^2]: I'm using an `AtomicUsize` for the interior mutability to avoid dealing with mutable references (all references to trait objects will be shared references).